brettstack/civ6-play-by-cloud-turn-notifier/README.md

-# Civilization 6 Turn Notifier
+# Civilization VI Turn Notifier

+A hosted service for Civilization VI's Play By Cloud game format, for notifying players in Discord when it's their turn.
+Simply create a Webhook in your Discord Channel, and use this URL `https://civ.halfstack.software?discordWebhookUrl=DISCORD_WEBHOOK_URL` in your Civilization VI game settings, replacing `DISCORD_WEBHOOK_URL` with the URL from your Discord Webhook.

+Having issues?
+Reach out to me on Twitter [@AWSBrett](https://twitter.com/AWSbrett) or open a GitHub Issue.

+## Development

+Below is for development purposes only.
+If you're having problems using the service, reach out to me on Twitter [@AWSBrett](https://twitter.com/AWSbrett) or open a GitHub Issue.

-## Architecture
+### Architecture

 ![architecture diagram](https://raw.githubusercontent.com/brettstack/civ6-play-by-cloud-turn-notifier/master/architecture-diagram.png)

-## Usage

-The initial version simply posts to a Discord channel, and to hook it up you just need to:

-1. Create a webhook in your Discord channel via the channel settings
-2. Copy the webhook URL and slap it on the end of this URL https://civ.halfstack.software?discordWebhookUrl=DISCORD_WEBHOOK_URL
-3. Paste that URL into the Civ6 settings
+### Testing

-## Testing
+## Running unit tests

+`npm test`

-### Sending a test request to the service
+#### Sending a test request to the service

 1. Copy `.env.sample` to a `.env` file in the root directory and update it with your Discord Webhook URL
 2. Run `node packages/webhook/scripts/send-webhook-request.js`

-## Setup
+### Setup

-# Domain
+#### Domain

 1. After deploying the stack, run `sls create_domain` to create the API Gateway Custom Domain.
 2. Run `npm run deploy` again to create the base path mappings